 Determining Liability in a Hot Air Balloon Accident

-Although somewhat uncommon, hot air balloons have been known to experience accidents and crashes.
-Because these sorts of accidents are not as common and not often talked about, you may not know where to turn if you or a loved one has been involved in such an accident.
-In situations like these, an airplane accident lawyer can help you if you decide to file a claim after a hot air balloon accident.
+Although somewhat uncommon, accidents involving hot air balloons have happened.
+Because these sorts of accident cases are not as common and not often talked about, you may not know where to turn if you or a loved one has been involved in such an accident.
+In situations like these, an airplane accident lawyer can help you give you legal advice decide to file a claim after a pilot error caused a hot air balloon accident.

 A devastating example

 In the state of Texas in 2016, a hot air balloon accident occurred that is thought to have been the most deadly accident of its kind in the United States.
 In this crash, 16 people, including the pilot of the hot air balloon, lost their lives.

 This accident happened because the hot air balloon made contact with a live electrical wire, which caused the balloon to burst into flames and crash to the ground.

 It was discovered in the subsequent investigation of the crash that the pilot had been convicted of driving under the influence four times and had received a large number of customer complaints about his piloting capabilities.
 He had even been sued before after eight passengers sustained various injuries after he crash-landed a balloon with them in it.

 People who knew the pilot told the authorities that he was a recovering alcoholic who had a history of being a safe pilot and took his job and the lives of his passengers seriously.

 The investigation after an aircraft accident (the category under which a hot air balloon accident would fall) is performed primarily by the National Transportation Safety Board, or NTSB.
 The NTSB is an independent federal agency devoted to determining probable cause and liability after aviation accidents, helicopter crashes, and issues with aircraft manufacturers occur.